helm/charts/stable/prisma/README.md

 `database.migrations`            | Enable database migrations                   | `true`
 `database.ssl`                   | Enable SSL for DB connections                | `false`
 `database.connectionLimit`       | The maximum number of database connections   | `2`
+`database.rawAcces`              | Specifies whether the executeRaw mutation will be enabled in the Prisma API.
+The MongoDB connector currently doesn't support raw access, so you need to set this to false or omit it.   | `false`
 `auth.enabled`                   | Enable Prisma Management API authentication  | `false`
 `auth.secret`                    | Secret to use for authentication             | `nil`
 `service.type`                   | Type of Service                              | `ClusterIP`